heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - PHP 7.4 or higher
 - Either version 2 or 3 of `contao-bootstrap/grid` installed
 - Contao database migrations must be up-to-date
-- If you were using the [subcolumns bootstrap bundle](https://github.com/heimrichhannot/contao-subcolumns-bootstrap-bundle) prior to the migration, **you must update and migrate to version [1.13@beta](https://github.com/heimrichhannot/contao-subcolumns-bootstrap-bundle/tree/feature/set_selection)** before running this migration.

-> [!NOTE]
-> Neither the subcolumns module nor subcolumns bootstrap bundle have to be installed,
-> although it does not hurt if they are, provided you are running Contao 4.13.

 > [!CAUTION]
 > You may also run the migration on Contao 5 with none of the subcolumns packages installed.
 > Just make sure to run the **Contao migration WITHOUT deletes** prior to this migration.

+> [!NOTE]
+> Neither the subcolumns module nor subcolumns bootstrap bundle have to be installed,
+> although it does not hurt if they are.

 ## Installation